 602. Argumentation Theory.
 (3) Examination of argumentation theory and criticism; emphasis on both theoretical issues and social practices.
 Offered in alternate years.

 604. Freedom of Speech.
 (3) Examination of the philosophical and historical traditions, significant cases, and contemporary controversies concerning freedom of expression.
 Offered in alternate years.

 605. Communication and Ethics.
 (3) A study of the role of communication in ethical controversies.

 606. Burke & Bakhtin Seminar.
 (3) Examines the language theories of Kenneth Burke and Mikhail Bakhtin in relation to contemporary rhetorical theory.

 610. Advanced Media Production.
 (3) Special projects in audio and video production for students with previous media production experience.
 P—POI.

 612. Film History to 1945.
 (3) Survey of the developments of motion pictures to 1945.
 Includes lectures, readings, reports, and screenings.

 613. Film History since 1945.
 (3) Survey of the development of motion pictures from 1946 to present day.
 Includes lectures, readings, reports, and screenings.

-614. Mass Communication Theory.
+614. Media Effects.
 (3) Theoretical approaches to the role of communication in reaching mass audiences and its relationship to other levels of communication.

 615. Communication and Technology.
 (3) Exploration of how communication technologies influence the social, political, and organizational practices of everyday life.